CodeWithFin/skincare-event-manager/README.md

 # 🧴 Skincare Event Queue Manager

 A comprehensive digital queue management system designed for skincare events, consultations, and training clinics.
-Built with Next.js, Firebase, and Tailwind CSS.
+Built with Next.js and Tailwind CSS, ready for deployment on Vercel.

 ## ✨ Features